 If the thermostat is set to cool then another thing to check on your thermostat is the fan setting.
 Not all thermostats have this setting, but you should check yours if it has a ‘Fan’ option.
 Typically the fan option will have ‘Auto’ or ‘On.’
 If the fan is set to ‘On,’ then that means you have the blower running constantly even when the air conditioner hasn’t kicked on.
 While this would account for warm air coming through your vents it would not account for a very hot home.
 (If it was just the fan then your house will still be somewhat cool.)
 Just to be safe though, I would set the fan to ‘Auto.’
 When set to ‘Auto’ the fan will only come on when the air conditioner is on.

 Another possible cause for the warm air blowing through your vents is an obstruction or restriction to the airflow of your system.
 In other words, something is blocking air flow and in most cases it is your air filter.
 This is the filter that you’re supposed to replace every few months.
 You did replace yours recently, right?
 If you didn’t, then this may be the cause of the warm air.
 Purchase yourself a new filter either at the store or online.
-If you are unsure what kind of filter to get check out our central air conditioner filter best of guide by clicking here.
+If you are unsure what kind of filter to get check out our central air conditioner filter best of guide.

 Along with swapping out the air filter inside your home you can also take a look at your outside system.
 How does it look?
 Is it covered in debris such as leaves, grass, and dirt?
 Are there shrubs or trees right up against it?
 In the case of the trees or shrubs I would either remove them or trim them back to give the air conditioner enough space.
 If the unit itself is looking quite dirty then you can take a garden hose on a LOW setting and gently spray the sides of the unit.
 When doing this ensure that you are only spraying the hose at the air conditioner’s condenser.
 (This is the side with the fins.)
 Do not spray on the top of the air conditioner.
 Also, be sure to turn your air conditioner off when spraying.